SaiSindhuja197/miyagi/docs/Getting-started(02).md

       ![](../docs/labs/02-build-your-own-copilot/Media/err.png)

     >If you face any issue, the WSL distro Docker Desktop relies on has exited unexpectedly.
-This usually happens as a result of an external entity terminating WSL, click on **Restart** Button.
+This usually happens as a result of an external entity terminating WSL, click on the **Restart** Button.

      ![](../docs/labs/02-build-your-own-copilot/Media/docker-error.png)